mrocklin/blog/_posts/work/2019-05-18-maintainer.md

     making sure that they connect to each other approrpriately, often serving as dispatcher.

-    They also have final responsibility.
+    Maintainers also have final responsibility.
     If no reviewer can be found for an important contribution, they review.
     If no developer can be found to fix an important bug, they develop.
     If something goes wrong, it's eventually the maintainer's fault.